Amit-Shahal/GuardenClint-ReactNative/README.md

 # Guarden - React Native

-this is my final project as a student for Business Administration, specializing in Full-stack development.
+This is my final project as a student for Business Administration, specializing in Full-stack development.
 This proj is a gardening app made for the beginner gardener.